anunna/blackarch-wiki/index.md

 # Welcome to the BlackArch Linux Wiki

-# **The site is in development phase and not open to QA/Contribution.
-It will be opened to the public when development reaches an agreed state.**

 ## What is BlackArch Linux

 [BlackArch](https://blackarch.org) is a complete Linux distribution for penetration testers and security researchers.